harmonify/point-of-sale/README.md

 # Point of Sale

-A point of sale application built using React.js &amp; NestJS
+An interactive point of sale application built using React.js &amp; NestJS

 ## Technologies